 I found that since the filling was cold, the turnovers were easy to fill.
 Baking time was only 20 minutes, but I attribute that to them being a smaller size.
 I would recommend using parchment paper on the baking sheet in case one of the seams springs a leak.

 This is a fabulous way to use up those bits in the fridge that aren’t enough for whole other dinner or leftovers you just want to serve another way.
 My family is already thinking of other things we can make dinner turnovers with.

-This is a creative technique for repurposing leftovers from a Thanksgiving feast or even from a homey Sunday supper of roast with potatoes and carrots.
+This is a creative technique for repurposing leftovers from a Thanksgiving feast or even from a homey Sunday supper of pot roast with potatoes and carrots.
 The combinations and possibilities are wide-ranging.

 The puff pastry I bought (Dufour) came in a 14-ounce package, so I scaled down the amount of filling accordingly.
-After rolling the pastry out into a rectangle (a little under 1/8 inch thickness), I assembled the turnovers, being careful not to overstuff them (something I tend to fall victim to) and I had 1 cup filling (1/4 pound.) left unused.
+After rolling the pastry out into a rectangle (a little under 1/8 inch thickness), I assembled the turnovers, being careful not to overstuff them (something I tend to fall victim to) and I had 1 cup filling (1/4 pound) left unused.
 They went into the oven and were browned and ready to come out and be devoured after 35 minutes.